 Academic Excellence Center

-The Academic Excellence Center app will direct you to the GCU Academic and Career Excellence Center (Home of the Learning Lounge) page with information regarding tutoring and tutorials.
+The Academic Excellence Center app will direct you to the Campus and Learning Resources page with information regarding campus and learning resources.

 The Alumni Badge app provides you with a printable alumni ID.
 This ID contains your name, student number, and GCU's contact information.

 The Campus Events application lists upcoming events on campus, along with a brief description of each event, a calendar overview, and a list of venues.
 When you click on an event, you are taken to the event description.
 This includes the time, location, a map feature to show where the event takes place, and a link to buy tickets from the GCU Arena ticketing website.